 The biggest mistake I made was not listening to what I wanted to do with my life.
 I’d been primed since childhood to set foot on the path that would have led me to a well-paying job and was taught how to survive to get to the end.
 I was always told that a well-paying job leads to a good life and a big house and being able to afford everything I want.
 So when I got to uni and ventured out onto the path to law school, I didn’t realise why I was tripping and falling on my face everyday.
 I only just discovered the clearing and found my footing a few weeks ago.
 I discovered that my true calling lies in marketing and design.

-Leicester Law is one of the best mistakes I’ve made.
+Leicester Law is one of the best mistakes I’ve ever made.
 Studying at Leicester was just one huge faceplant but now I’m 165cm further along my new path and I can get up and walk steadily onwards.